core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{RFC8613}}, once the endpoint has joined the group.
 The Sender Context of a given endpoint matches the corresponding Recipient Context in all the endpoints receiving a protected message from that endpoint.
 Besides, in addition to what is defined in {{RFC8613}}, the Sender Context stores also the endpoint's private key.

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process incoming messages.
-The recipient may generate a Recipient Context whenever in possession of all the required pieces of information on the corresponding endpoint, e.g. they may be provided to the recipient upon joining the group.
-Alternatively, the recipient may generate a Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
+The recipient may generate the Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
 Each Recipient Context matches the Sender Context of the endpoint from which protected messages are received.
 Besides, in addition to what is defined in {{RFC8613}}, each Recipient Context stores also the public key of the associated other endpoint from which messages are received.
 Note that each Recipient Context includes a Replay Window, unless the recipient acts only as client and hence processes only responses as incoming messages.

 The table in {{fig-additional-context-information}} overviews the new information included in the OSCORE Security Context, with respect to what defined in Section 3 of {{RFC8613}}.